 Mondsee, Austria is a charming lakeside village and a popular place for both native Austrians and tourists to visit.
 Situated about 30 minutes outside the city of Salzburg, Mondsee makes for a great weekend lake escape for locals.
-It’s also a favorite stop on “The Sound of Music” tour.
+It’s also another favorite stop on “The Sound of Music” tour.

-The town of Mondsee
+The town of Mondsee, Austria

 With brightly colored buildings and outdoor cafes that line the street, the minute you arrive in Mondsee you will be taken aback by its charm.
 It’s hard not to relax and just be in the moment when you are in Mondsee.
 Sit and have lunch, an afternoon cup of tea, a glass of wine or a beer, or some delicious, refreshing ice cream.
 We completely forgot about our day’s itinerary and everything else we planned to see, and just got lost in the delightful atmosphere of this small town.
 Sometimes you just have to do that on a trip, and it was wonderful.
 There are also little shops selling everything from Edelweiss trinkets to lederhosen.
 The Edelweiss is a popular white flower in Austria found in the alps, and perhaps more notably, the name of one of the songs in “The Sound of Music” movie.